1. PGY-1 Schedule

 Request your schedule early if there is a particular order of rotations or electives and vacation time you would like.

 Ask upper-year residents about their experience with off-service rotations.

 Remember to request an orientation for each rotation you do and a discussion of learning objectives.

 2. Requesting Time Off

-See the PARO contract section on Vacation for more details
+See the Professional Association of Residents of Ontario (PARO) contract section on Vacation for more details

 Plan your holidays and request time off as early as possible.

 Most schools and services will require at least four weeks’ notice prior to starting the rotation to create the call schedule.

 Remember vacation time is on a first-come first-served basis.